macluxHD/gpt-discord-bot/README.md

+# Warning!

+The history of the channels are **not** being sent to the moderations API so inappropriate messages could be sent to OpenAI as part of the context.
+This is only for messages that are sent before the bot has last been started.
+All new messages are being sent to the moderations API.

+I will add this soon but for now, please be aware of this.
+If someone is impatient and wants to add this feature, please feel free to do so by submitting a PR.

+---
 # GPT Discord Bot

 Discord bot written in Python that uses the [chat completions API](https://platform.openai.com/docs/api-reference/chat/create) to have conversations with [OpenAI models](https://platform.openai.com/docs/models), and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.